polyfem/polyfem.github.io/docs/tutorial.md

 1. You can compute the error for problems with given exact solutions.
 In case of no exact solution, the program will compute the norms of the solutions
 ![Load mesh](img/t2.png)

-At the end you can press save VTU to save the `result.vtu` file in the binary directory.
+At the end, you can press save VTU to save the `result.vtu` file in the binary directory.
 This file can be opened with [Paraview](https://www.paraview.org/)

 ![Load mesh](img/t3.png)